New Danish feature films

 The Day We Died

 Ole Christian Madsen, 2020

-In icy cold Europe in 2015, people are slowly moving on after the shocking terrorist attack on Charlie Hebdo in Paris earlier in the winter.
-But in Copenhagen, the fresh out-of-prison Omar has his own agenda.
-Meanwhile filmmaker Finn, Jewish watchman Dan and the worn-out action force officer Rico live their various everyday lives without knowing that they will all soon cross paths with Omar in a fatal and landmark night.
+In an icy cold Europe, people are slowly moving on after the shocking terrorist attack on Charlie Hebdo.
+In Copenhagen, the newly released criminal Omar has his agenda.
+Meanwhile, filmmaker Finn, Jewish watchman Dan and the worn-out action force officer Rico live their various everyday lives unaware of their common destiny.

 The Orphanage (Parwareshgah)

 In the late 1980s, 15-year-old Qodrat lives in the streets of Kabul and sells cinema tickets on the black market.
 He is a big Bollywood fan and he daydreams himself into some of his favourite movie scenes.
 One day, the police bring him to the Soviet orphanage.

 Christina Rosendahl, 2020

 A story of one man’s impassioned resistance to the Nazis as World War II threatens to engulf all of Europe.
 In 1939, Henrik Kauffmann is serving his post in Washington as the Danish Ambassador to the United States.
 When German troops invade and occupy Denmark, Kauffman declares himself to be the only true representative of a free Denmark in opposition to the Nazis.

 Celebrity financier and jet-setter Markus Føns is taken into custody.
 Following a brutal assault by a gang of bikers in connection with some of his more shady dealings, Markus opts for voluntary solitary confinement among the prison’s weakest inmates.
 This ward has a prison choir, of which the inmate Niels is the unofficial conductor.

 Queen of Hearts